Green Travel Tips: How To Reduce Your Carbon Footprint When You’re On The Road

-Whether you are in the process of booking a luxury beach holiday, a short camping trip or a round-the-world backpacking experience, your actions while on vacation can have an impact on the environment, unless you plan ahead and spend some time thinking about what you can do to less your eco-footprint.
+Whether you are in the process of booking a luxury beach holiday, a short camping trip, or a round-the-world backpacking experience, your actions while on vacation can have an impact on the environment unless you plan and spend some time thinking about what you can do to lessen your eco-footprint.

-The team here at Ambient Bamboo Floors have done some research and compiled their own personal best green travel tips in order to help you reduce your carbon footprint when you are on the road.
+The team here at Ambient Bamboo Floors has done some research and compiled their own personal best green travel tips to help you reduce your carbon footprint when you are on the road.

 - Where to go?
 Making an ethical choice – At the very early planning stages of your trip, you should begin researching the best destinations that fit your needs while still going easy on the planet.
 Ethical Traveler compiles an annual report detailing the world’s most environmentally and socially responsible travel destinations.
 They analyze hundreds of international travel hotspots and then they “elect the ten that are doing the most impressive job of promoting human rights, preserving the environment and supporting social welfare—all while creating a lively, community-based tourism industry.”
 It definitely pays to look at the current report, but you should also peruse the reports of past years to find locales that have recently made the grade.

-- Be the change you want to see – This famous quote can be applied to green travel in so many different ways, but in this case we are referring to travelling as lightly as possible.
+- Be the change you want to see – This famous quote can be applied to green travel in so many different ways, but in this case, we are referring to traveling as lightly as possible.
 Use your towels more than once, and let your cleaners know that you would like to use the same sheets and linens for your entire stay.
-Don’t take excess paper products, and use the smallest amount of toilet paper, tissue and food wrappers as possible.
+Don’t take excess paper products, and use the smallest amount of toilet paper, tissue, and food wrappers as possible.
 Carry a reusable bag and try to avoid plastic water bottles (although this is not always possible in countries that do not have safe drinking water).
-In order to truly embody this lovely quote, simply tread lightly and use less whenever possible.
+To truly embody this lovely quote, simply tread lightly and use less whenever possible.

 We hope that these tips will help you – and the planet – on your green holiday.
 Did we miss any important or useful tips?
 Join the conversation in the comments section below.